Vincelee78/Project-3-wallBedsStore-React/README.md

 ### 5.1.1 User Interface
 #### Structure:
-The organization of the site content will contain the landing page with the navigation bar and site’s logo on the top.
-The landing page will show the hero image of the open and closed image of a featured wall bed, and clicking on 'shop all beds' will bring the user to another page where it show the different wall bed categories and their respective images.
+The organization of the site content will contain the landing page with the navigation bar and site’s logo on the top left.
+The landing page will show the hero image of an open and closed image of a featured wall bed, and clicking on 'shop all beds' will bring the user to another page where it show the different wall bed categories and their respective images.
 In this page, filtering the wall beds is possible using a search feature.
 Clicking on the wall beds' categories will show their respective options, their description and the add to cart feature.
 * The total unit price and subtotal will be shown when the user selects the wall bed he/she wants to purchase.
-This website caters to the local residents in Singapore so there are no additional shipping costs as it is included in the unit cost price.
+This website caters to the local residents in Singapore so there are no additional shipping costs as it is included in the total cost price.
-*	Refund is allowed when the furniture arrives in a damaged condition.
-User has 3 days to file a claim after they receive the bed and provide photo evidence under at the bottom of the landing page where our contact details, location and email can be found.
+*	The refund is allowed explained at the footer of the landing page.
-*	The database will store the user's shipping and order details and will be shown in their user account in the front end.
+*	The user's order details and payment status will be shown in the account page.
-*	The order status will also be shown in the user account.
+*	The shopping cart will be indicated as a cart icon in the navigation bar.
+*	The user can login, logout and register in the navigation bar at the top.

 ### Skeleton:
 #### Layout: